This is the multi-page printable view of this section. Click here to print.

 6. Include documentation and examples

-Example: Using metrics with standard library
+Example: Using metrics with the standard library

 package main